Skip to main content

 1. The College serves people with disabilities who are accompanied by a support person.

-2. Individuals accompanied by a support person is allowed to have that person accompany them at all times while on College premises.
+2. Individuals accompanied by a support person are allowed to have that person accompany them at all times while on college premises.

 3. In certain cases, the College might require a person with a disability to be accompanied by a support person for the health or safety of the person with a disability or others on the premises.

-1. In the event of a planned or unexpected disruption to services or facilities for individuals with disabilities, the College will alert/notifies individuals accessing services or goods promptly.
+1. In the event of a planned or unexpected disruption to services or facilities for individuals with disabilities, the College will alert/notify individuals accessing services or goods promptly.

 7. Training

-1. The College provides accessible customer service training as soon as practicable, and when changes are made to the Accessibility Policy, to:
+1. The College provides accessibility customer service training as soon as practicable, and when changes are made to the Accessibility Customer Service Policy, to:

-2. Any employee involved in developing College policies;
+• Any employee involved in developing College policies; and

-3. Anyone who provides goods, services or facilities to customers on our behalf.
+• Anyone who provides goods, services, or facilities to customers on our behalf.

 2. The training must include the following:

-3. Instructions on interacting with people living with disabilities who use assistive devices or require the assistance of a service animal or support person;
+• Instructions on interacting with people living with disabilities who use assistive devices or require the assistance of a service animal or support person; and

 8. Notice of availability of documents